matn7/CS-Notes/src/main/java/basic_java/README.md

 }
 ```

-Keyword super allows to call super type methods
+- Keyword super allows to call super type methods
-Comparable interface when class want to allow sort their elements Comparable.
+- Comparable interface when class want to allow sort their elements Comparable.
-Callback - code fragment is call as a result on user response
+- Callback - code fragment is call as a result on user response
-Interface is used heavily in API to define contract of a class.
+- Interface is used heavily in API to define contract of a class.
-You cannot create non abstract method in interface.
+- You cannot create non abstract method in interface.
 All methods are for default abstract.
-Since Java8 methods in interfaces can contain 'default'. 'static' and 'abstract' methods.
+- Since Java8 methods in interfaces can contain `default`, `static` and `abstract` methods.

 ## Class Object